 The surname Powrie was first found in Angus (Gaelic: Aonghas), part of the Tayside region of northeastern Scotland, and present day Council Area of Angus, formerly known as Forfar or Forfarshire, at Erroll where they held a family seat in this wild and romantic highland territory.
 Their territories were first located in Murroes in the 14th century.
 The Hebridean Islands and mainlands were a refuge from Government intrusion.
 Henry Pourie was head of the family in 1361.
 Powrie Castle is a 16th-century castle north of Dundee in Scotland.
 The castle was built in the early 16th century and much of it is in ruin today.

 Early History of the Powrie family

-Another 177 words (13 lines of text) covering the years 1568, 1689 and 1856 are included under the topic Early Powrie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Powrie research.
+Another 89 words (6 lines of text) covering the years 1568, 1689 and 1856 are included under the topic Early Powrie History in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: settlers who were recorded from the mid 17th century in the great migration from Europe to the New World.
 Migrants settled in the eastern seaboard particularly to Nova Scotia, and to Boston, to Virginia, and to the Leeward islands..